bernardobelchior/rust-aws-lambda-tutorial/README.md

 `$ cargo build --target x86_64-unknown-linux-musl`

+In case you want to compile a release version, you must add the `--release` flag:

+`$ cargo build --target x86_64-unknown-linux-musl --release`

 ## Running

 As mentioned above, this tutorial uses [docker-lambda](https://github.com/lambci/docker-lambda), specifically the Go image, as it allows running Rust binaries natively.